-- An interview with an admissions advisor. - Admissions application for full distance education programs. - A personal visit to tour the school (not required for full distance education programs). - Submit proof of one of the following: - o Secondary education (successful completion of public, private, or homeschooling at a high school level or a GED).
+- An interview with an admissions advisor. - Admissions application for full distance education programs. - An invitation to tour the school.
+You will be asked to sign and date a receipt on the day you receive your tour. (not required for full distance education programs). - Submit proof of one of the following: - Secondary education (successful completion of public, private, or homeschooling at a high school level or a GED).